 The wood logs I used were very light in color so a stain was applied to any exposed wood to give it a warmer look.
 As with any stain, test the stain on some scrap of the same type of wood to get an idea of the coloring before you commit to your work piece.

 It's a great idea to wear disposable gloves when apply stain as it can stain your hands as easily as it stains wood.
-When applying stains I like using a lint-free rag and wipe it on, as learned in Lesson 9 - Color + Finishes.
+When applying stains I like using a lint-free rag and wipe it on.
+Finishes like this are discussed in more detail in the Woodworking lesson on Finishes.
 Apply as many coats as you like to get the deepness of stain you desire, allowing time between stain applications for each coat to cure.

 To protect the floor from scratches I put adhesive felt feet on the underside of this table.